cohure/CHR2024-website/content/_index.md

 ### Keynote Speakers

-We are very honoured and pleased that Lauren Klein has agreed to give a keynote lecture at CHR2024.
+We are very honoured and pleased that Lauren Klein and Leon Derczynski have agreed to give keynote lectures at CHR2024.

 <!-- <div class="row"> -->
 <!--   <div class="col s12 m4"> -->